Looking back over Martin Luther King Jr.’s four visits to Wesleyan between 1962 and 1966, one is struck by how many of his concerns still exist today.

 The students, for their parts, embraced King, clamoring to have the opportunity to drive him to the airport, hanging on his every word.
 A Wesleyan professor said that students kept King up with questions so late, the preacher’s eyes got noticeably heavy.

-King’s relationship to Wesleyan began with his friendship with religion professor James Maguire.
+King’s relationship to Wesleyan began with his friendship with religion professor John Maguire.
 The two had met during a weekend conference at a seminary in 1959.
 They reconnected years later when Maguire, who grew up in Montgomery, Alabama, participated in the 1961 Freedom Rides.
 Maguire called King “Doc” and was by his side during each of his visits.

 When Wesleyan held a service in Memorial Chapel after King’s assassination in 1968, Maguire was called upon to do the eulogy.
 “If we could dare to believe what he believed – if we could break loose and learn to love, then maybe, just maybe, we might know life,” said Maguire, according to The Hartford Courant.